ArchiveBox/docs/Docker.md

 ### Usage

-First, make sure you're `cd`'ed into the same folder as your `docker-compose.yml` file (e.g. the project root) and that your containers have been started with `docker-compose up -d`.
+First, make sure you're `cd`'ed into the same folder as your `docker-compose.yml` file (e.g. the project root).

-Then open [`http://127.0.0.1:8000`](http://127.0.0.1:8000) or browse `./data/archive` in the filesystem to view the archive.

 To add new URLs, you can use `docker compose run archivebox <subcommand>` just like the normal `archivebox <subcommand> [args]` CLI.